gvwilson/thirdbit/_posts/2015/2015-02-27-improving-instruction.md

       Instructors should be required to teach our standard lesson on a topic at least a couple of times
       before replacing its content with material of their own.
-      Minor adjustments to fit particular learners and personal teaching styles are always OK&mdash;the whole point of teaching live instead of using recorded video is to allow this.
+      Minor adjustments to fit particular learners and personal teaching styles are always OK–the whole point of teaching live instead of using recorded video is to allow this.
       So is adding extra material for particular audiences, provided the core material hasn't been rushed through,